ljw1004/csharpspec/csharp/unsafe-code.md

 ### Definite assignment checking

-Fixed size buffers are not subject to definite assignment checking (§5.3), and fixed size buffer members are ignored for purposes of definite assignment checking of struct type variables.
+Fixed size buffers are not subject to definite assignment checking ([Definite assignment](variables.md#definite-assignment)), and fixed size buffer members are ignored for purposes of definite assignment checking of struct type variables.

-When the outermost containing struct variable of a fixed size buffer member is a static variable, an instance variable of a class instance, or an array element, the elements of the fixed size buffer are automatically initialized to their default values (§5.2).
+When the outermost containing struct variable of a fixed size buffer member is a static variable, an instance variable of a class instance, or an array element, the elements of the fixed size buffer are automatically initialized to their default values ([Default values](variables.md#default-values)).
 In all other cases, the initial content of a fixed size buffer is undefined.

 ## Stack allocation

-In an unsafe context, a local variable declaration (§8.5.1) may include a stack allocation initializer which allocates memory from the call stack.
+In an unsafe context, a local variable declaration ([Local variable declarations](statements.md#local-variable-declarations)) may include a stack allocation initializer which allocates memory from the call stack.

 ```antlr
 local_variable_initializer_unsafe